taarifa/Taarifa_Web/README.markdown

 Taarifa Platform
 =================

 The Taarifa Platform is an open source web application for information collection, vizualisation and interactive mapping.
 It allows people to collect and share their own stories using various mediums such as SMS, Web Forms, Email or Twitter, placing these reports into a workflow.
 For more information about the platform and use cases (case studies) visit: http://www.taarifa.org

+**THIS CODE BASE IS DEPRECATED AND ONLY HERE FOR ARCHIVAL PURPOSES!**

 System Requirements
 -------------------